 Yes!
 In real estate, everything is negotiable.
 If you decide to accept an offer with a home sale contingency, negotiate the terms in your favor first by adding a kick-out clause.
 This clause states that you can continue marketing your home, and if you receive a better offer, you can cancel the contingent offer to pursue it.

-Usually, you’re required to provide the buyer with notice (such as 72 hours) to give them a final opportunity to remove their contingency and close.
+Usually, you’re required to provide the buyer with 24, 48, or 72 hours notice to give them a final opportunity to remove their contingency and close.
 If the current buyer is unable to lift their contingency in time, you can terminate the agreement, return their earnest money, and start negotiations with the next buyer.

 In California, the seller and buyer must complete a contingency form to ensure both parties are on the same page.
 Donnelly explains how the state’s home sale contingency form outlines the terms of the agreement: